Data Centers in Shijiazhuang

 Natural Disaster Risk

 Shijiazhuang has a low overall risk profile for natural disasters, with an INFORM Risk score of 3 out of 10 as of September 2025.
-The region is not exposed to significant coastal threats.
+While the overall threat is minimal, operators should engineer facilities to mitigate the most relevant local hazards.